tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 - Voting promises

 #### Amount
-An _amount_ is a defined, positive integer, quantity of a resource.
+An _amount_ is a defined, positive integer, quantity of a single resource.

 #### Immediate transactions